theopn/leetcode/README.md

     4. When `dist[node]` is 0.0 or 1.0, do not use that for the calculation of the `candidate` (which actually is the probability, and multiplying 0.0 or 1.0 would not go very well).
 Let the `candidate`be just the `weight` of the `node` and `v`
     5. Otherwise, set the candidate to the product of `dist[node]` and the `weight` between the `node` and `v`, and if that is GREATER than `dist[v]`. update the distance array accordingly and push it to the queue.
     6. Return `dist[end_node]`
+- ~~2924.
+Find Champion II~~ (Medum, 2024-11-26 Daily Q):
+    - Find vertices with 0 indegree
+- 3243\.
+Shortest Distance After Road Addition Queries I (Medium, 2024-11-27 Daily Q):
+    - Brute force sokution of running BFS afer each addition works
+    1. Build the adjacency list with initial edges
+    2. Define BFS with distance calculation
+    3. Iterate through `queries`, add a new edge to the adjacency list and run `bfs(0, n - 1)`
+- **2097.
+Valid Arrangement of Pairs** (Hard, 2024-11-30 Daily Q):
+    1. Run Hierholzer's Algorithm for finding an Euler Path in a directed graph
+    2. Since the algorithm returns the path in terms of vertex (e.g., `[3, 2, 5, 1]`), convert the path in terms of edges (e.g., `[[3, 2], [2, 5], [5, 1]]` )

 ### Shortest Path